foundryvtt/dnd5e/wiki/Enchantment.md

 ## Enchantment Active Effects

-This describes how to create Active Effects used as an Enchantment.
+This describes how to create Active Effects used as Enchantments.
 This differs from the [Active Effect Guide](Active-Effect-Guide) in that these are changes to items instead of the actors.
 If you're creating an Active Effect to add to the Additional Effects section when configuring an Enchantment, then use that guide.

 Because of the differences in item types, there are separate sections for each type that can be enchanted.
 This uses the same [Legend](Active-Effect-Guide#legend) that the Active Effect Guide does in addition to: